Fosome/garb/README.md

 Changes
 =======

-  Version 0.2.0 makes major changes to the way garb is used to build reports.
+  Version 0.2.0 makes major changes (compared to 0.1.0) to the way garb is used to build reports.
   There is now both a module that gets included for generating defined classes.
   As well as, slight changes to the way that the Report class can be used.